gbgar/Wordlint/README.md

   `wordlint --file file.txt`

-Runs the default check: a word-based check on words of five or more characters. characters.
+Runs the default check: a word-based check on words of five or more characters.
 The distance between each match is to be no more than 250 words.
 The results are in a machine-readable table format (i.e. for easy use with `awk`, `sed`, and the like).

-  `wordlint --type line --distance 20 --wordlength 7 --file file.txt`
+  `wordlint --lines 20 --matchlength 7 --file file.txt`

 Finds matching strings consisting of seven characters or more and which have an intervening distance of twenty lines or less.
 Returns machine-readable format.

+  `wordlint -w 100 -l 20 -m 7 -f file.txt`

+Finds matching strings consisting of seven characters or more and which fall within an intervening distance of *both* 100 words *and* twenty lines or less.
+Returns machine-readable format.

-  `cat file.txt | wordlint -t percentage -d 2.5 -a -s word -h`
+  `cat file.txt | wordlint --percent 2.5 -a -s word -h`

 Finds all matching, five-characters-or-longer strings within a 2.5% distance of one-another within the file, and returns the output sorted